 What if I want to make a change to my research plan?
 You should submit an amendment describing the changes you want to make.
-The Amendment form can be found on IRBNet.
+The Amendment form can be found on IRBNet in the Documents Library.

 There is a problem with my project.
 What kinds of problems do I need to report to the IRB?
 Adverse events and unanticipated problems must be reported to the IRB.
 More information about these events can be found here.
 A form for reporting adverse events is found within IRBNet Documents Library.

-Examples of problems that need to be reported could include (a) stolen or lost computers or drives that contained personally identifiable information about research participants, (b) having a participant enrolled in a research study when he or she did not consent or have necessary parental consent, (c) when a participant is injured while participating in a research study, or (d) when it’s learned that a research assistant has not completed HSR training prior to working on a research project with identifiable data.
+Examples of problems that need to be reported could include (a) if a computer or drive that contained personally identifiable information about research participants is stolen or lost, (b) if a participant enrolled in a research study when he or she did not consent or have necessary parental consent, (c) when a participant is injured while participating in a research study, or (d) when it’s learned that a research assistant has not completed HSR training prior to working on a research project with identifiable data.

 Do I need to submit for IRB approval if I am using someone else’s data?
 Maybe, it will depend on the type of data and the extent to which the data are anonymous or contain personally identifiable information.
 You should consult the IRB Office.

 Who should I contact if I want to work with students in the undergraduate programs?
 If you are interested in conducting a research study with UD undergraduates in the School of Education, you should contact Dr. Elizabeth Farley-Ripple to discuss the study and to get any necessary information.

 I want to do research on the students in my class.
 Is that allowed?
 Yes, but there additional ethical considerations when the participants in your research study are also your students.
 See the Research Involving Human Subjects (School of Education) document for additional information.